Entangle-Protocol/UIP-examples/other/Messenger/Solana/README.md

   ```sh
   anchor run --provider.cluster devnet send-message -- 1 ethereum-sepolia 100 100000 "Hi from Solana!"
   ```
-* [SendBigMessage script](./scripts/sendMessage.ts) is the same as `SendMessage`, but works for sending messages that don't fit in a single transaction
 * [GetMessagesBySender script](./scripts/getMessagesBySender.ts) that
 can be used to verify the delivery of a user's messages.
 Example:
   ```sh